global-asp/asp-source/en/0084_demane-and-demazane.md

 over his shoulder.
 When he came to the cave, he
-found the door open and his sister gone…but ashes pointing the way into the woods.
+found the door open and his sister gone...but ashes pointing the way into the woods.
 He followed the ash along the path until he saw a fire in the distance.